 - 1. Respond to questions from your contributor(s) promptly, even if the response is just "sorry, I don't know" or "sorry, I'm very busy for the next 3 days; I'll get back to you then".
 Make sure they feel valued. - 2.
-Inform your contributor(s) about the expected turnaround for your emails do you work on lilypond every day, or every weekend, or what?
+Inform your contributor(s) about the expected turnaround for your emails do you work on LilyPond every day, or every weekend, or what?
 Also, if you'll be unavailable for longer than usual (say, if you normally reply within 24 hours, but you'll be at a conference for a week), let your contributors know.
 Again, make sure they feel valued, and that your silence (if they ask a question during that period) isn't their fault. - 3.
-Inform your contributor(s) if they need to do anything unusual for the builds, such as doing a "make clean / doc-clean" or switching git branches (not expected, but just in case...) - 4.
+Inform your contributor(s) if they need to do anything unusual for the builds, such as doing a make clean or make doc-clean, or switching git branches (not expected, but just in case). - 4.
 You don't need to be able to completely approve patches.
-Make sure the patch meets whatever you know of the guidelines (for doc style, code indentation, whatever), and then send it on to -devel for more comments.
-If you feel confident about the patch, you can push it directly (this is mainly intended for docs and translations; code patches should almost always go to -devel before being pushed). - 5.
+Make sure the patch meets whatever you know of the guidelines (documentation style, code indentation, whatever). - 5.
 Keep track of patches from your contributor.
-Either open merge requests yourself, or help and encourage them to upload the patches themselves. - 6.
+Either open Merge Requests by yourself or help and encourage them to upload the patches themselves. - 6.
 Encourage your contributor to review patches, particularly your own!
-It doesn't matter if they're not familiar with C++ / scheme / build system / doc stuff simply going through the process is valuable.
+It doesn't matter if they're not familiar with C++, Scheme, the build system, or the documentation guidelines simply going through the process is valuable.
 Besides, anybody can find a typo! - 7.
 Contact your contributor at least once a week.
-The goal is just to get a conversation started there's nothing wrong with simply copy&pasting this into an email:
+The goal is just to get a conversation started there's nothing wrong with simply copying & pasting this into an email: